Working as Autonomo Professional (Self-Employed) in Spain

 If you work as a self-employed freelancer in Spain, you will need to register as an autonomo professional.
 This also applies to anyone running a small business or who has any type of side gig that invoices clients.
 The purpose of registration is to make sure that you are paying all Spanish taxes due, including VAT, as well as social contributions.

-Contractors who set up their own limited company or have do not qualify as autonomo.
+Contractors who set up their own limited company or do not qualify as autonomo.
 These people, unlike autonomo, will be subject to other business reporting rules.
 On the other hand, the autonomo tag does not apply to people who have an employment contract.

 How to register as autonomo